Moms and Dads, if you’re looking for the best baby bottle for your newborn, infant, or toddler, then you’re in the right place.

 TAKE NOTE: There’s been some limited research that suggests that silicone can leach substances when exposed to extreme heat, so be careful!

 Silicone is also scratch-resistant, anti-microbial, and hygienic.
 You don’t have to worry about silicone nipples because they’re 100% safe for your baby.

-Most bottles make use of silicone nipples because they’re safe, reliable, and easy to clean.
+Most BPA-free baby bottles make use of silicone nipples because they’re safe, reliable, and easy to clean.

-We also suggest that you use baby-safe dish soap when washing baby bottles to ensure that no harmful residue gets left behind that your little one could ingest later on.
+I also suggest that you use baby-safe dish soap to ensure that no harmful residue gets left behind that your little one could ingest later on.